e-hat/plume/README.md

 <a name="curr"></a>

 ### Current State
-The latest progress is the creation of a type-checking system and a system for validating scoping errors.
-The next step is to begin with the translation part of the compiler.
-Plume is in a "get this to work" state.
-I have forgone the creation of some basic programming constructs (i.e for-loops, custom types, system calls, etc) in order to accelerate progress toward getting a small subset of my language to compile and run successfully.
-Once that is achieved, the focus will be on expanding that subset.
+I have created a type-checking/scope resolution system (in `src/Semantics.hs`).
+I am on the tail end of producing Plume bytecode which you can look at using `plume compile -b [plume file]`.
+For now, I am translating a couple of these Plume bytecode programs into x86-64 assembly to get familiar with that process.
+Then, I'll split the bytecode into basic blocks and perform register allocation, and then I'll finally be ready to do the final translation and emit x86-64!
+However, to accelerate progress on this project, I've forgone some basic language constructs such as for-loops and and user-defined types, so I'll add these in later.
+There is a virtual machine that you can use to run Plume programs (`plume run [plume file]`), but I have suspended progress on that for the time being as well.

-Plume supports running the following program, where each feature is labelled:
+Plume supports running the following program in the virtual machine, where each feature is labelled:

 ```
 # global variables